fititnt/ceee-spprac/lib_spprac/readme.txt

-PHP Debug Library
+PHP Spprac Library
-Helper for debug on Joomla 1.7+
+Helper for spprac on Joomla 1.7+
     -> log: save a log in text files, using Joomla native logger;
     -> benchmark: save in a stack times of execution of code